tidbcloud/wait-for-tidbcloud-branch/README.md

 - host - The host of the TiDB Cloud branch.
 - username - The username of the TiDB Cloud branch.
 - password - The password of the TiDB Cloud branch.
+- port - The port of the TiDB Cloud branch.

 ## Best practices